rambihari/react-redux-jersey-spring-hibernate-intergration/README.md

 # Languages,Framworks and tools
   * **JavaScript** <br/>
     * React is used for UI.
-    * Redux is used to track application state
+    * Redux is used to track application state and control application flow
-    * React-Router is used to navigate in between components
+    * React-Router is used to navigate in between diffrent routes
-    * Eslint is used to prevent JavaScript error.
-    * Webppack to allow us to write our client-side scripts with es6 syntax
-    * Express is used for hosting the application
     * Npm is used to run scripts and manage dependencies
   * **CSS** <br/>
     * Bootstrap is used for styling components
   * **Java** <br/>
     * Spring Boot as a IOC container
-    * Hibernate is used persist data
+    * Hibernate is the ORM tool
     * Jersey is used to implement a Restful Api
-    * Maven is used to manage dependencies
+    * Maven

 # License and author info
 **Author Name:- Rambihari Raman** <br />